joshjennings98/chip8/README.md

 **ROMS**

+This repo includes a two player game of pong at `pong.ch8`.

-For some roms to try out, see [this GitHub repo](https://github.com/loktar00/chip8/tree/master/roms).
+For some more roms to try out, see [this GitHub repo](https://github.com/loktar00/chip8/tree/master/roms).

 **Controls**